 Photo: TheVintagePorch on Etsy.

-Even the most unusual flower frogs can typically be identified by their common characteristics.
+Even the most unusual flower frogs can be identified by their common characteristics.

-If you discover an unusual piece you suspect could be a flower frog, ask yourself if you could picture it holding flower stems like any of the previously mentioned frogs in the article.
+If you discover an unusual piece you suspect could be a flower frog, consider the common characteristics among the ones mentioned above.

 Use Your Imagination